 Note: If you wish to regrow the cuttings in other pots, you should also ensure that there are a few nodes on these stalks as well.

-As mentioned earlier, the nodes will be the crucial factor in having future growth in your plant.
+As mentioned earlier, the nodes will be the crucial factor in the future growth of your plant.

 2. Do Not Cut The Rotting Stalk For Propagation Purpose

-The rotting stalk is a sign of an existing issue in the plant.
+The rotting stalk is a sign of a current issue in the plant.

 It could be related to overwatering or bugs/fungus problems.

-You should avoid such stalks for the propagation, as they may or may not root properly.
+You should avoid such stalks for propagation, as they may or may not root properly.

 There will always be a lower probability of them rooting successfully.

 Having said that, if you don't have any other option and want to create a backup for the rotting plant, you can surely try out your luck here.

 In fact, it's the best possible way to ensure you will have a Lucky Bamboo plant, especially if the current one doesn't last long.